Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Don't want to lose this recipe?
 Get it emailed to you directly!
 Enter your email below.
 Plus you'll get a free e-cookbook and amazing recipes sent to you daily.

-This flavorful and creamy soup packs a punch with its combination of tender chicken, sweet corn, and savory herbs and spices.
+This creamy soup packs a punch with its combination of tender chicken, sweet corn, and savory herbs and spices.

 The flavors meld together perfectly, creating a taste that is both comforting and satisfying.